-Jesus was brought to a place called Calvary, and there they crucified Him, with one criminal on either side of Him.
-As they did this, Jesus prayed, "Father, forgive them, for they do not know what they do" (Luke 23:34).
+They came to a place called Calvary (Golgotha, "place of a skull"), and there they crucified Him with one criminal crucified on either side of Him.
+Jesus said, "Father, forgive them, for they do not know what they do."
+He never resisted, and He even prayed for those who were crucifying Him.
 He was rejected by everyone, being blasphemed, mocked, and insulted.
+He was rejected:

-He was rejected by the people (vs. 35; Matthew 27:39-40), the rulers, chief priests, scribes, and elders (vs. 35; Matthew 27:41-43), the soldiers (vs. 6-38), and even the criminals being crucified with Him (vs. 39; see especially Matthew 27:44).
+- By the people (vs. 35; Matthew 27:39-40) - By the rulers, chief priests, scribes, and elders (vs. 35; Matthew 27:41-43) - By the soldiers (vs. 6-38) - By even the criminals being crucified with Him (vs. 39; see especially Matthew 27:44)

-Both Matthew and Mark mention that the two criminals next to Him heaped insults on the Lord Jesus.
-But in Luke's account, after one thief blasphemed Jesus (vs. 39), the other rebuked the first thief.
-This second thief's heart changed.
-In his response in verses 40-42, we see that:
+Those crucified with Him were thieves (robbers, evildoers, criminals).
+Both Matthew and Mark mention that these two thieves heaped insults on the Lord Jesus.
+But in Luke's account, one thief blasphemed Jesus (vs. 39), but the other rebuked the first thief.
+This second thief's heart changed:

 - He mentioned the fear of God.

 - He realized his sin.

 - He knew Jesus did nothing wrong.

 - He called Jesus "Lord."

-- He believed Jesus to be a King.

-- He asked Jesus to remember him.